cloudfoundry/docs-bosh/content/cpi-api-v1-method/info.md

 ## Result

+ * `cpi_information` [Hash]: Information about the CPI.
     * `stemcell_formats` [Array of strings]: Stemcell formats supported by the CPI.
 Currently used in combination with `create_stemcell` by the Director to determine which CPI to call when uploading a stemcell.